jinserk/pytorch-asr/README.md

 $ pip install -r requirements.txt
 ```

-If you have installation error of `torchaudio` on CentOS machine, add the followings to your `~/.bashrc`.
+If you have an installation error of `torchaudio` on a CentOS machine, add the followings to your `~/.bashrc`.
 ```
 export CPLUS_INCLUDE_PATH=/usr/include/sox:$CPLUS_INCLUDE_PATH
 ```
-don't forget `$ source ~/.bashrc` before you try to install the requirements.
+don't forget to do `$ source ~/.bashrc` before you try to install the requirements.

 Modify the Kaldi path in `_path.py`:
 ```